2 loaves/6 serves per loaf

 2 slithers of orange peel (remove any white pith from the peel)

-1. Combine the flour, sugar, salt, yeast, and Hot Cross Bun spice into a large bowl and set aside.
+Combine the flour, salt, sugar, yeast, and Hot Cross Bun spice into a large bowl and set aside.

-2. Heat the milk, butter, and orange peel/zest together over low heat, stirring occasionally until the butter melts, then take off the heat and let cool slightly.
+Heat the milk, butter, and orange peel or zest together over low heat, stirring occasionally until the butter melts, then take off the heat and let cool slightly.

-3. You are now ready to combine this mixture with your dry ingredients, which you had set aside in your large bowl.
+Combine this mixture with the dry ingredients.
 Gradually bring both together and form a dough, then add the egg and currants/fruit mix.

-7. Turn out dough onto a lightly dusted surface and roll out to approximately the size of an A3 page (29.7 x 42 cm)
+Turn out dough onto a lightly dusted surface and roll out to approximately the size of an A3 page (29.7 x 42cm).

-6. While your babka is baking, make the glaze by adding your ingredients to a small pot.
+While the babka is baking, make the glaze by adding the ingredients to a small pot.
 Bring to the boil and simmer until the syrup thickens (110 +/- °C if you are using a candy thermometer).
 Lightly brush this over the babkas while still piping hot, to give them their sheen.